 The Printing Press & the End of Illumination

-By the 13th century CE, literacy in Europe had improved and professional book-makers appeared on the scene in response to demand.
-In Britain, literature produced in vernacular languages had been encouraged since the reign of Alfred the Great (871-899 CE) and, in France, since the time of Charlemagne (800-814 CE).
+By the 13th century, literacy in Europe had improved and professional book-makers appeared on the scene in response to demand.
+In Britain, literature produced in vernacular languages had been encouraged since the reign of Alfred the Great (871-899) and, in France, since the time of Charlemagne (800-814).
 The greater demand led to the necessity for more scribes and many of these were women.

 That both men and women were now involved in book production is clear from their known places of origin (such as nunneries rather than monasteries) as well as the same kind of notations the monks left on pages.
 Scholar Christopher de Hamel notes one such instance: